Our City Weekend in Amsterdam – At home in the Dutch Capital City

 Sherlocked – Escape Room “The Architect”

 Right in the heart of Amsterdam stands the old Beurs van Berlage.
 Deep inside the building’s catacombs, Sherlocked found a mysterious room.
-According to rumors, its own architect HP.
-Berlage was a high-ranking member of the Crossed Keys secretive Society which guarded very powerful secrets.
+According to rumors, its architect, HP.
+Berlage was a high-ranking member of the Crossed Keys secretive Society, which guarded compelling secrets.
 Since Sherlocked opened ‘The Architect’ in 2014 we knew we could help them find the last remaining trace of the Crosses Keys and discover their secrets.
 We invited our 6 best friends to join us in this max 60 minute game of intelligent puzzles and secret doors.
-‘The Architect’ is a beautiful well-made experience that mixes a fictive story with the historical background of the Beurs in a smart and believable way.
-With our power team, we actually set the new record time of 28:38 minutes!
+‘The Architect’ is a beautiful, well-made experience that mixes a fictive story with the historical background of the Beurs in a smart and believable way.
+With our power team, we actually set the record time of 28:38 minutes!

 We can’t wait to get more involved in the story of the Crossed Keys and its other mysterious members.
 Next up will be Sherlocked’s second escape room adventure ‘The Vault’ which is now open for anyone who dares to break in… More information about Sherlocked >